mpvanveldhuizen/udacity/conference-organization-app/README.md

 To deploy this API server locally, ensure that you have downloaded and installed the [Google App Engine SDK for Python](https://cloud.google.com/appengine/downloads).
 Once installed, conduct the following steps:

 1. Clone this repository.
 Only the `conference-organization-app` directory is essential to this project.
-2. (Optional) Update the value of `application` in `app.yaml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+2. Update the value of `application` in `app.yaml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-3. (Optional) Update the values at the top of `settings.py` to reflect the respective client IDs you have registered in the [Developer Console](https://console.developers.google.com/).
+3. Update the values at the top of `settings.py` to reflect the respective client IDs you have registered in the [Developer Console](https://console.developers.google.com/).
-4. (Optional) Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID
+4. Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID
 6. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080](localhost:8080).)
 7. (Optional) Generate your client library(ies) with [the endpoints tool](https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool).
-8. (Optional) Deploy the application via `appcfg.py update`.
+8. Deploy the application via `appcfg.py update`.